-Ray Scott, BS, MBCS, C.Eng, CITP, co-founded Axolotl Corporation in 1995 to provide collaborative electronic workflow solutions for communities of health care providers.
+Ray Scott, BS, MBCS, C.Eng, CITP, is the Chief Executive Officer of Axolotl Corporation, which he co-founded in 1995 to provide collaborative electronic workflow solutions for communities of health care providers.
 He was instrumental in creating the concepts around Clinical Messaging, turning electronic medical record communication into a reality, and establishing it as a necessary requirement for successful Health Information Exchanges and Regional Health Information organizations.
-Following Axolotl's acquisition by Ingenix, Scott has taken on additional responsibilities for Enterprise Architecture and Strategy across the Ingenix group of companies.
+Following Axolotl’s acquisition by Ingenix, Scott has taken on additional responsibilities for Enterprise Architecture and Strategy across the Ingenix group of companies.

 Formerly, Scott was Chief Executive Office of Computer Concepts Europe where he created a distribution network for the SuperBase product.
 From 1990 to 1994, he held Executive Vice President positions for Technology, Corporate Strategy and Marketing for ECsoft.
 From 1984 to 1990, Scott was Managing Director of MJSL, a CASE consulting and product company, where he directed product development and pioneered the use of object-oriented techniques.